stimms/Blog/blog/source/_posts/there-is-no-feature-flag-conspiracy.md

 # Quality Branches

 I don't really think these differ much from feature branches.
 It is just a mechanism for promoting code between environments.
 Feature flags are a better choice here as they give better granularity for promotion and avoid the nightmare that is trying to isolate, at merge time what needs to be promoted.
 Merging upstream is a difficult problem.
 I've seen it used before in environments which strongly regulate what goes into production.
 We had terrible issues with merging and breaking upstream code.
 It was especiallyproblematicas this was many years ago before automated testing had really caught on.
-We did a lot of â€œemergencyâ€ fixes.
+We did a lot of "emergency" fixes.

 # Supporting Multi Environment Development